Skip to main content

 Sources

 Source nodes ingest data into your pipeline from external systems.
+Every source has a single output port.

 Kafka Consumer

-Consumes records from a Kafka topic.
+Consumes records from one or more partitions of a Kafka topic.

 PropertyTypeRequiredDescription